apjanke/ronn-ng/doc-project/Developer-Guide.md

 ## Running tests

+There are a few different scenarios or envs that tests can be run under:

+* Repo code, dev Ruby, repo-driven gem deps
+* Repo code, env-provided gem deps
+  * Where "env" means some external environment, not the dev Ruby you set up
+* Installed code, env-provided gem deps
+  * Testing after-deployment code, like done by `brew install` or an RPM package

+The "dev env" section above mostly describes scenario 1.
+TODO: Update this document to reflect the additional dev & test scenarios.

-Doing `bundle exec rake test` will run all the tests.
+Running `rake test` will run all the unit tests.
+Depending on the scenario, you may need to decorate or enclose it in something.

-Do `RONN_QUIET_TEST=1 bundle exec rake test` for shorter output that omits the possibly-long results-diff outputs.
+Do `RONN_QUIET_TEST=1 rake test` for shorter output that omits the possibly-long results-diff outputs.

+### Repo code, repo-driven gem deps

+Here, we use rbenv and bundler to manage gems, so the `rake` commands go inside bundler calls.

+Switch to your rbenv-managed development Ruby, and do `bundle install` per above to install the gem deps.
+Then do `bundle exec rake test` to run the tests against that dev Ruby.

-The `rake test` should be done against each of the supported Ruby versions we're developing and testing against.
+The `rake test` should be done against each of the supported Ruby major versions we're developing and testing against.
 TODO: Add a script that automates that.

+### Repo code, system deps: Fedora

+Fedora packages Ronn-NG in an RPM that uses gem dependencies from other `rubygem-*` RPMs, which are installed in to the system ruby, and (I think) available by default, without using Bundler.
+So if you install those gem RPMs and run against the system ruby, then you're testing how the Fedora-distributed Ronn-NG will end up running when shipped in that Fedora distro/release.
+The `devkit/install-fedora-deps.sh` script will do the installation.

+On the other hand, installing the gem deps at the system level means that you're not validating the gem/bundler dependency definitions in the current repo code.
+And do not install the ronn-ng RPM itself, because then the system-installed Ronn-NG code will contaminate your testing of the repo code.

+To test this way, install the gem RPMs, and then run `rake test` or `./bin/ronn` from the repo, without doing `bundler exec` or other wrapping.

 ## Git commits

 I like Git commit messages that have a "[blah]" prefix to indicate what area of the code they did something to.
 If you're going to do commits or PRs, please consider wording your commit messages that way.

-In late 2023, I experimented wiht "blah:" instead of "[blah]" prefixes, but I think I like "[blah]" better, and am sticking with that now.
+In late 2023, I experimented with "blah:" instead of "[blah]" prefixes, but I think I like "[blah]" better, and am sticking with that now.

 Prefixes I use as of 2024-01: